sagemath/trac_to_gh/Issue 1849.md

 # Issue 1849: bug in elementary_divisors for abelian groups

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1849

 Original creator: was